TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 _Do:_ Favor deamonsets[^ami_bad_daemonset_good], having [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) as needed, to run those processes.
 Remember the flywheel effect: We already have means to easily put workloads in clusters, and all the observability in place to monitor the components.
 Also, Renovate will help us to keep the components updated.

+The gist of the above is that we need to avoid ending up what we did a decade ago (managing a fleet of VMs), _plus_ managing a lot of Kubernetes moving parts.
+We need to leverage Kubernetes to make the VM managing part much easier, or disappear entirely.
+That will leave room to focus on the platform and developer experience.

 ## Conclusion (aka TL;DR)

 At a certain scale, and as the number of teams grows, organizations will face the following challenge: